nolan-h-hamilton/Consenrich/Examples.md

 ```

 (In our analysis, we proceeded with this combined approach for peak
-calling, as it more conservatively defines regions for later testing.)
+calling, as it more conservatively defines regions for later
+differential testing.)

 ### Runtime/Memory Stats